alexsky177/chat/readme.md

-Version ChatGPT 3.5 turbo, 3.5 turbo 0301. version 4 not tested yet.
+Version ChatGPT 3.5 turbo, 3.5 turbo 0301.
+Version 4 not tested yet.
 May be work, may be not.

 1) Download and unzip arhiv.